tylersavery/flutter-skeleton/README.md

 1. clone the repo
 2. replace all instances of `flutter_skeleton` with your `project_name` (use the find replace tool in your IDE)
-3. copy the .example_env as .dev_env and fill out as needed
+3. copy the assets/env/example_env as assets/env/dev_env and fill out as needed
 4. remove and features not required as well as references to them
 5. run generate function watcher below
 6. run your app in chrome, ios, android, mac, etc.